jomavila/jomavila/README.md

 ## Hi there 👋

-I'm <b> Jom Avila </b>, a full-stack web developer based in Metro Manila, Philippines.
+I'm <strong> Jom Avila </strong>, a full-stack web developer based in Metro Manila, Philippines.

 ### About Me